faheem-cmd/daily-todo-/README.md

 DailyTodo is a simple and intuitive macOS app designed to help you organize and manage your daily tasks efficiently.
-Whether it's work-related assignments, personal chores, or any other tasks, this app allows you to create your own todos and stay on top of your daily responsibilities.
+Whether it's work-related assignments, personal chores, or any other tasks, this app allows you to create your own todos and stay on top of your daily responsibilities .

 # You can find download link here : https://www.iamfaheem.tk/Project.html